Overview

 You might need to replace the values listed above with the actual values of your setup.

-Attaching Dedicated Servers to Cloud Networks
+Attaching dedicated root servers to Cloud Networks

 Prerequisites